SnowyMouse/invader/CONTRIBUTING.md

 in singleplayer
 - and so on...

-As long as it is otherwise valid data, then Invader should not prevent the user from creating assets, even if these assets may not work with the Halo Editing Kit.
-In fact, Invader should not be expected to warn the user if such assets will not work with the original Halo Editing Kit.
+As long as it is otherwise valid data that can be handled sanely, then Invader should not prevent the user from creating it, even if such assets would not work with the original Halo Editing Kit.

+Invader should not be expected to warn the user if such assets will not work with the original Halo Editing Kit (or anyone else's tools).
 Usage of the original Halo Editing Kit should be discouraged whenever possible.

 ## Text conventions
 These are general conventions used for writing comments, issues, documentation, and code to ensure it is understandable by most people.

-- Use American English
+- Use American English when writing documentation
-    - A specific dialect of English is chosen for consistency in spelling
+    - A specific dialect of English is chosen for consistency in spelling, and it is easily understandable by most English speakers
-    - Comments inside of issues and pull requests do not specifically need to use the American English dialect, but they should not require a translator for American English speakers to read, either.
 - Use ISO dates (YYYY-MM-DD).
 This date format is universally easy to understand as there is no ambiguity, and the components of the date is ordered logically from most significant (year) to least significant (day).